 5 Shortness of Breath

 "Many people often attribute shortness of breath to being out of shape or from gaining weight, but don't write it off too quickly," says Dr. Bogaev.
 "If you find yourself gasping for air after normal daily activities such as walking up a flight of stairs, it could be heart-related."

 "Oftentimes we feel heart palpitations after drinking too much caffeine or from stress, but if you're just sitting and reading a book and find your heart is beating unusually—too fast or unevenly—it could be a sign of heart disease," says Dr. Bogaev.

 According to Sadi Raza, MD, FACC, a board-certified cardiologist in Ft.
 Worth, Texas, another common sign of developing heart disease is edema, or swelling—particularly leg swelling that doesn't improve with elevation, or generalized swelling throughout the body.
 If you have symptoms that persist, consult a cardiologist.
 "You should seek more urgent advice if you experience chest pain at rest or with low levels of activities," says Raza.

 To be proactive about your heart health, says Raza, it's important to know "your numbers"—your body mass index (BMI), blood pressure, cholesterol levels and A1c (a marker of diabetes).
 Your healthcare provider can assess these with simple tests.
-And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+And to get through life at your healthiest, don't miss these 13 Everyday Habits That Are Secretly Killing You.